hardin47/website/Math150/Notes/02-ttest.md

 (Section 2.3 in @KuiperSklar.)

-Simple Linear Regression is a model (hopefully discussed in introductory statistics) used for describing a {\sc linear} relationship between two variables.
+Simple Linear Regression is a model (hopefully discussed in introductory statistics) used for describing a *linear* relationship between two variables.
 It typically has the form of:

 \begin{align}
 y_i &= \beta_0 + \beta_1 x_i + \epsilon_i  \ \ \ \ i = 1, 2, \ldots, n\\